-The Doreen Valiente Foundation was formed on the 6th March 2011 as a charitable trust and it took legal posession of the collection of artefacts etc that Doreen had left in her will to John Belham-Payne.
+The Doreen Valiente Foundation was formed on the 6th March 2011 as a charitable trust and it took legal possession of the collection of artefacts etc. that Doreen had left in her will to John Belham-Payne.

 As well as the document preventing the collection from being split up, sold off or exploited for the gain of any individual, the charitable “objects” of the Foundation were declared in the Deed Of Trust as follows:

 - “To protect artefacts which are important to the past, present and future of pagan religions”

 - “To make the artefacts available for education and research”

 The Trustees resolved to set about the following tasks:

 - Seek charitable status from the Inland Revenue and subsequently the Charities Commission.

 - To catalogue and prepare the artefacts for their new purpose, that of exhibition.

 - To begin to give talks about Doreen Valiente and her legacy and to deliver mobile exhibitions of the artefacts.

 The first year was a busy one, charitable status was granted by the Inland Revenue and the Foundation launched its Gift Aid scheme whereby donations by UK taxpayers can have the tax re-claimed by the Foundation each year.
 The Charity Commission application process for the status of “Registered Charity” is well underway -UPDATE: IN 2018 THE FOUNDATION WAS ADMITTED TO THE CHARITIES COMMISSION REGISTERED CHARITY NO. 1178528 IN ENGLAND AND WALES